qemus/qemu/readme.md

 * ### How do I boot a local ISO?

-  You can use a local file directly, and skip the download altogether, by binding it in your compose file in this way:
+  You can use a local ISO file directly, and skip the download altogether, by binding it in your compose file in this way:

   ```yaml
   volumes: